BibleGet-I-O/bibleget-wordpress/readme.txt

 == Screenshots ==

-1. Inserting a Bible quote block into an article or page (Screenshot-1.jpg)
+1. Inserting a Bible quote block into an article or page (Screenshot-1.png)
-2. Bible quote block: choose Bible version and insert Bible reference (Screenshot-2.jpg)
+2. Bible quote block: choose Bible version and insert Bible reference (Screenshot-2.png)
-3. Search results for search verses by keyword(Screenshot-3.jpg)
+3. Search results for search verses by keyword(Screenshot-3.png)
 4. Layout options for Bible version, Book and chapter reference...
-(Screenshot-4.jpg)
+(Screenshot-4.png)
-5. Styling options with the WordPress Customizer (Screenshot-5.jpg)
+5. Styling options with the WordPress Customizer (Screenshot-5.png)
-6. Settings page: Google Fonts API key (Screenshot-6.jpg)
+6. Settings page: Google Fonts API key (Screenshot-6.png)

 == Changelog ==

+= 5.5 =
+* Bugfix: fixed a cleanup error on removal of the plugin

 = 5.4 =
 * created Gutenberg block